 There does not seem to be a limit to how many monitors you can use.

-In a test we did with two multiple monitors, we broke a 43-inch screen into three smaller sections and one large 50-inch tv/monitor into two separate sections.
-This was to allow the user to look at two separate spreadsheets while using three smaller windows on his main computer, allowing him to go back and forth, increasing the speed work was done.
+In a test we did with two physical monitors, we broke a 49-inch ultrawide monitor into three smaller sections and one large 50-inch tv/monitor into two separate sections.
+This was to allow the user to look at two separate spreadsheets while using three smaller windows on his main monitor, allowing him to go back and forth, increasing the speed work was done.
+This was a huge amount of screen real estate to use but being able to split the dual monitors into more virtual monitors makes life much easier.

-We haven't tried it with more than two different physical monitors, but we believe because you can split one monitor into so many smaller sections we believe you could use Microsoft PowerToys on as many monitors as your computer supports.
+We haven't tried it with more than two different physical monitors yet, but we believe because you can split one monitor into so many smaller sections we believe you could use Microsoft PowerToys on as many monitors as your computer supports.

 Splitting Your Monitor Into Multiple Sections